Michigan GOP official blames maskless colleagues for his covid-19: ‘Masks and vaccines shouldn’t be political’

 “Masks and vaccines shouldn’t be political,” Watts said.
 “They don’t have a party.”

-The party’s district leader, Scott McGraw, disputed some of Watts’ figures, saying that just 50 people attended the meeting.
+The party’s district leader, Scott McGraw, disputed some of Watts’s figures, saying that just 50 people attended the meeting.
 But he confirmed to local media that few wore masks or were vaccinated and that about four to eight attendees later tested positive.

 “Most of them in that room are not believers in the vaccine,” McGraw, the chairman of the 6th District Republican Committee, told the Detroit News.
 “That’s something we’ve got to contend with.”